-1.5.1 Version management
+1.6.1 Version management

-The version interface makes it possible to view, manage and compare all versions that belong to the object which is being edited.
-It can be accessed by clicking the "Manage versions" button located inside the "Object information" window of the object edit interface (page 27).
-Another way to access it is by clicking on an icon located in the title bar of the preview window when viewing the target node/object and selecting "Manage versions" from the popup menu.
-It is also possible to select the "Manage versions" item from the "Advanced" section of the context sensitive menu found in the node tree (menu on the left) or the "Sub items" window.
+The version interface makes it possible to view and manage the versions that belong to the object that is being edited.
+It can be accessed by clicking the "Manage versions" button located inside the "Object information" window of the object edit interface (page 36).
 The following image shows how the version interface looks like.

-Figure 1.25: The version interface.
+Figure 1.33: The version interface.